buildbuddy-io/buildbuddy/docs/enterprise-mac-rbe.md

 Once you have a BuildBuddy cluster deployed with RBE enabled, you can start setting up your Mac executors.

-### Downloading XCode
+### Downloading Xcode

-When starting with a clean Mac, you'll first need to make sure XCode is installed.
-You can download XCode from [Apple's Developer Website](https://developer.apple.com/download/more/) (you'll need an Apple Developer account).
+When starting with a clean Mac, you'll first need to make sure Xcode is installed.
+You can download Xcode from [Apple's Developer Website](https://developer.apple.com/download/more/) (you'll need an Apple Developer account).

-We recommend installing at least XCode 12.2 (which is the default XCode version used if no `--xcode_version` Bazel flag is specified).
+We recommend installing at least Xcode 12.2 (which is the default Xcode version used if no `--xcode_version` Bazel flag is specified).

 :::note
-If installing on many machines, we recommend downloading the XCode .xip file to a location you control (like a cloud storage bucket) and downloading from there using a simple curl command.
+If installing on many machines, we recommend downloading the Xcode .xip file to a location you control (like a cloud storage bucket) and downloading from there using a simple curl command.
 This reduces the number of times you have to login to your Apple Developer account.
 :::

-### Installing XCode
+### Installing Xcode

 Once your .xip file is downloaded, you can expand it with the following command.